Alexander Stewart, Earl of Mar: Origins and early life

 Alexander was born in c.
 1375.
 He was an illegitimate son of Alexander Stewart, Lord of Badenoch, and his longtime mistress, Mairead inghean Eachainn.
-Alexander's father, who later gained the title of Earl of Buchan, was the third surviving son of Robert II of Scotland.
+Alexander's father, who later gained the title of Earl of Buchan, was the fourth son of Robert II of Scotland.
 The earl married Euphemia, Countess of Ross, in 1382, in a political match supported by Alexander's grandfather, the king.
 The earl's continued relationship with Alexander's mother, however, led to the collapse of this marriage by 1392.

 Alexander's early years remain obscure.
 Some of his younger brothers participated in the infamous Raid of Angus early in 1392, for which they were condemned by a general council of the kingdom.
 Alexander was linked with the death of Malcolm Drummond, Lord of Mar, a relative and ally of his cousin, David, Duke of Rothesay, in 1402.
 Alexander was alleged to have murdered Drummond after the latter had been arrested by Robert, Duke of Albany, Alexander's paternal uncle, as part of a coup against Rothesay.
 Despite these claims, there is no evidence that Alexander was involved in the events of 1402.
 Alexander's alleged murder of Drummond was likely invented by later historians to create a narrative link between the chronicle of Andrew of Wyntoun, which described Drummond's imprisonment, and Alexander's later marriage to Drummond's widow.

 Career

 The events of 1402, including Drummond's death, left a power vacuum in the earldom of Mar.
 Alexander moved quickly for the hand of Drummond's widow, Isabel Douglas, Countess of Mar.
 Alexander's uncle, Robert, Duke of Albany, opposed his planned marriage to Isabella.
 Albany likely sought to establish his political allies, the Erskine family, as earls of Mar in opposition to the Douglas family.
 Despite this challenge, Alexander was able to gain the support of another of his paternal uncles, King Robert III, who negotiated a settlement between Alexander's supporters and the Erskine affinity.
 Alexander married Isabella at Kildrummy Castle on 9 December 1404, and thereby became Earl of Mar jure uxoris.
-Alexander succeeded his father as custodian of Inverness Castle after the latter's death in 1405.

 Alexander traveled to England in 1406, where he jousted with Edmund Holland, 4th Earl of Kent, at a tournament in London.